My Review of the British Airways Concorde Room

 Now at the start of this review, I promised I’d tell you my secret as to how just an average Joe like me gained access to two of British Airways most exclusive privileges – a visit to the Concorde lounge Heathrow and a First-Class flight.

 Now the cash price of the First-Class London to Sao Paulo ticket that Hannah and I had, would have cost us somewhere in the region of £9,500 per person each way.
 That’s a staggering amount and one I couldn’t justify.
 However between the two of us we managed to accumulate enough Avios points for the First-Class flight by simply putting our monthly shopping on to 3 American Express cards.
-Here’s a step-by-step guide of how this can be done:
+Update 20/4/19: Since originally writing this review American Express have changed the sign up bonuses on some of there credit cards.
+We updated the guide below accordingly and assumed a couple of each spend £10,000 a year across their credit cards:

 - The first card I recommend any new Avios collector to obtain is the American Express Gold Card: See my full review here.
-When you sign up to the card and spend £2,000 in the first 3 months, you receive a bonus of 20,000 points (or 22,000 if you use this link).
+When you sign up to the card and spend £3,000 in the first 3 months, you receive a bonus of 10,000 points (or 12,000 if you use this link).
 These points can be transferred to Avios at 1:1.
-Now 20,000 is enough for two flights to Geneva return but not enough for a First-Class flight.
+Now 12,000 is enough for a return flight to Geneva return but nowhere near enough for a First-Class flight.

 - Now, the second card I recommend to slightly more seasoned Avios collectors is the British Airways Premium Plus American Express: See my full review here.
 The best thing about this card is that you get a 2-4-1 voucher, which means that both you and a companion can travel for the price of one.
 This reduced the total number of points we needed to collect to 100,000 (down from 200,000!).
 Note there is a charge for this card of £195 per year.
 Alternatively there is a free BA card (reviewed here) which provides 5,000 Avios when you sign up and a 2-4-1 voucher at £20,000 spend, however I’d strongly recommend the premium version due to the easier spending limits and higher sign-up bonus.
 Sign up to the British Airways Premium Plus card using this link (and scrolling down to the correct card) to get 26,000 Avios (ordinarily you’d get 25,000 if you go straight to the website).